Tension rises in Bangladesh as polls anniversary protests turn violent

 “The government has turned the whole country into a prison,” Khaleda told reporters.

-The government denied Khaleda was being held against her will, and says it has deployed extra security at her office for her protection.
+The government denied Khaleda was being held against her will, and says it has deployed extra security at the opposition leader’s office for her protection.

 “Who has confined her?” media quoted Hasina as asking at a party meeting on Sunday.
 “She can go to her residence any time.”